New Echota: Historic site

 The Newtown Trail is a 1.2 mile interpreted trail that takes tourists to Town Creek (inside the center of New Echota).
-This is the area where the majority of Cherokee would camp when the Council was in session.
+This is the area where the majority of Cherokee would camp when the council was in session.
 In 1973, the Department of Natural Resources, also known as Georgia State Parks and Historic Sites, took over New Echota Park.
 It continues to operate and maintain this historic site.
 The site was designated in 1973 by the US Department of Interior as a National Historic Landmark, the highest recognition in the United States.

-On February 10, 2019 the New Echota Historic Site was added to the Parks On The Air program to create awareness of this historic site.
+On February 10, 2019, the site was added to the Parks On The Air program.